jhvanderschee/jekyllcodex/_posts/2020-02-25-instafeed-js-alternative-for-instagram.md

 date: 2020-02-25 00:00:00 Z
 ---

+WARNING: THIS NO LONGER WORKS!
+Still want [Instagram on your website without API](/blog/instagram-on-your-website-without-api/)?
+Check my [new post](/blog/instagram-on-your-website-without-api/).

 To show a users Instagram account pictures I have been using Instafeed.js.
 However, Instafeed.js was not only non-trivial to set up, but it also relied on the legacy API from Instagram that will be discontinued on March 2nd 2020 or [March 31 2020](https://developers.facebook.com/blog/post/2020/01/14/instagram-basic-display-api-long-lived-access-tokens-available/){:.gray}.
 Therefore, it was time for a change.
 The new Instagram Basic Display API [requires server-side scripts](https://github.com/stevenschobert/instafeed.js/issues/635#issuecomment-576473432){:.gray}.
 A pure Javascript solution, like Instafeed.js, that directly gets content from Instagram, is no longer possible.
 I looked at skipping the authentication by scraping a users public profile page, but came to the conclusion that cross-origin resource sharing (CORS) and potential IP-blocking from Instagram would make that a difficult and unreliable route.

 ### The solution